-Regarding the energies, the three Cardinal cards may be a clue that you are a little bit insecure and you prefer to react, instead to act.
+Regarding the energies, the three Cardinal cards may be a clue that you are a little bit insecure, and you prefer to react, instead to act.
 There are also two Mutable cards which also underlines a sense of hesitation and uncertainty.
 You need more self-confidence and to trust your original instinct, trust your inspiration and the value of your ideas.

 5. Emotions: The Devil – Enslavement.
-The Querant is ‘slave’ of his own emotions and emotions are clouding her/his mind, make difficult to see the facts and make the right rational choices.
+The inquirer is ‘slave’ of his own emotions and emotions are clouding her/his mind, make difficult to see the facts and make the right rational choices.
 Following our heart is not always the best choice.

 6. Thoughts: The Death reversed – Self-Destruction.
 The man’s biggest enemy is her/his own self.
 Our negative thoughts generate negative responses.
-What we send out, it comes back down on us.
+What we send out, it comes back down to us.
 Simple like that!